Home / Issuing / Handle Transactions

-Transaction Events have a predictable lifecycle and occur when a Payment Card is used by an Account Holder online or in-store.
-Understanding the lifecycle helps you answer questions from your Account Holders and design your user experience.
+Transaction Events occur when a Payment Card is used by an Account Holder online or in-store.
+These events are sent to Highnote based on logic set by the merchant and the merchant’s processor.
+Understanding the Transaction Event lifecycle helps you answer Account Holder questions and design your user experience.

 AUTHORIZATION with a separate

-Online transactions typically begin with a Verification Event as a means of preventing fraud.
+Online transactions typically begin with a Verification Event to prevent fraud.
 When your Account Holder adds their Card to a digital wallet or saves it as a payment method online, the merchant will request Highnote to verify that the Card is active and accurate.
-The verification step confirms that the basic information about the Account Holder and the Card, such as name, address, and CVV, match the expected values.
+Verification confirms that basic Account Holder and Card information, such as name, address, and CVV, match the expected values.